syncfusion-content/javascript-docs/js/api/ejSchedule.md

 Template design that applies on the Schedule resource header.

-All the field names that are mapped from the dataSource to the appropriate field properties within the resourceSettings can be used within the template.
+All field names that are mapped from the dataSource to appropriate field properties within the resourceSettings can be used within the template.

 #### Example